georgia-tech-db/evadb/docs/source/reference/udf.rst

 Forward
 --------

-An abstract method that must be implemented in your child class.
-The forward function receives the frames and runs the Deep Learning model on the frames.
+An abstract method that must be implemented in your UDF.
+The forward function receives the frames and runs the deep learning model on the data.
 The logic for transforming the frames and running the models must be provided by you.
 The arguments that need to be passed are

 - input_signatures: List[IOColumnArgument]